Nathalie-C/React-Calculator/README.md

-#Calculator
+# Tic Tac Toe

-A calculator created using React.js.
+A game created using HTML/CSS and Javascript.

-##About this project
+## About this project

 This project is a part of the Web Scripting courses in BCIT's Front-end Web Development program.